stepanenko/react-info/JEST.md

 Example with [react-app-rewired](https://github.com/timarney/react-app-rewired) library:

-`npx react-app-rewired test -t "Contact Card"`
+`npx react-app-rewired test -t "Contact Card"` - bad as it runs and skips all except tests matching "Contact Card"

-`npx react-app-rewired test -f ContactCard`
+`npx react-app-rewired test -f ContactCard` - good as it runs only files named ContactCard, and gives each test details

 `-f` stands for file name